PraneethaML/Weather-App/README.md

 - **Logging and Monitoring of the application**
     - Configure logging and add various info/error logs.
     - For Monitoring in production, can configure external tools
-- **Full Test coverage** - Have added few tests but can do better by adding more unit tests for the concerns.
+- **Full Test coverage** - Added few tests but need to add more unit tests
-- **Scaling** - Can consider tools like Kubernetes for scaling.
+- **Scaling** - Can consider tools like Kubernetes for scaling
+- **Caching** - File_store has been used for caching in development.
+In Production, can consider redis or similar